Albert Lee Giddens

-Albert Lee Giddens is a Texas trial lawyer.
+Albert Lee Giddens (born September 29, 1947) is an American trial lawyer in Texas.
 His firm made its name handling plaintiff's litigation, representing clients suing for wrongful death and personal injuries throughout the state of Texas.
 Giddens is Board Certified in both Personal Injury and Civil Trial Law by the Texas Board of Legal Specialization.

 Biography

 Early life

 Born September 29, 1947, in Corpus Christi, Texas, Giddens graduated with a Bachelor of Arts from the University of Texas in 1970.
 After graduation, Giddens joined the Texas National Guard.
 After his stint in the Texas National Guard Giddens returned to the University of Texas, where he graduated from University of Texas School of Law in 1974.
 After graduation Giddens joined the Texaco corporate law division before founding his own firm in 1979.

 Legal career

 Giddens made a name for himself handling plaintiff's litigation, one of his most notable cases came early in his career when he represented a family whose two-year-old had been electrocuted and as a result lost both of her arms.
 This tragedy made national news and the plaintiff subsequently made several television appearances including one on 20/20 and another on 60 Minutes.

 Several years later after the Phillips Disaster of 1989 Giddens again found himself thrust into the spotlight.
 Mr. Giddens successfully represented the families of numerous victims in their wrongful death claims, securing substantial awards.